 1. Note that the proposed method still applies the statistically independent assumption on P (Y|X) as seen in the first equation in Section 2.
 This is still a big challenge in HMM and other methods for time series data and the proposed method have not addressed this one.

 This is accurate.
-The assumption of independent observations given latent states is a big challenge in HMM/LDS, especially for high dimensional time series.
-We haven’t addressed this one in this work.
-In the discussion part, we briefly talked about a few recent works on this topic and this is exactly what we are working on as a next step.
+The assumption of conditionally independent observations given latent states remains an unsolved challenge in HMM/LDS, especially for high dimensional time series.
+Nonetheless, conditionally independent models continue to prove useful in applications.
+We have not addressed this issue in this work.
+In the discussion, we briefly discuss recent work on this topic and our next steps.

 2. It is not clear why the introduction of penalty terms can improve the classification/prediction accuracy.
 Experiments present results for estimation accuracy versus penalty and a highest accuracy point is found.
 However they are the best parameter values for the proposed method.
 This does not mean that the proposed method would be better than other existing methods in the literature.

-This is an accurate description: they are the best parameter values for the proposed method and it doesn’t mean the proposed method would be better than other existing methods.
-When the penalty applied to MR.SID is 0, the model is exactly the generic LDS.
-For the neuroimaging application in this work, the built-in property of the data fits well with the sparsity assumption of MR.SID, so the algorithm is giving better results than the generic LDS.
-For some other application with no inherent sparsity property, the optimal penalty might be 0 and the algorithm should give identical result as the generic LDS/HMM.
+The reviewer is absolutely correct, they are the best parameter values for the proposed method and this does not imply that the proposed method would be better than other existing methods.
+When the penalty applied to MR.SID is 0, the model is exactly equivalent to the generic LDS.
+For the neuroimaging application in this work, the built-in property of the data fits well with the sparsity assumption of MR.SID, so the algorithm gives better results than the generic LDS.
+For some other applications, with no inherent sparsity, the optimal penalty might be 0 and the algorithm should give identical result as the generic LDS/HMM.

 3. Experiments in the article only show comparison results with Singular value decomposition (SVD), however no experiments were performed to compare the proposed method with other existing methods, for example LDS and HMM.

 Thanks for the suggestion.
 Adding a comparison between the proposed algorithm and LDS/HMM is necessary as LDS/HMM is the baseline model that MR.SID is based on.
-We added a comparison of the out-of-sample predictive power of MR.SID and LDS/HMM – the result is summarized in the third panel of Figure 4.
+Thus, we have included a comparison of the out-of-sample predictive power of MR.SID and LDS/HMM – the result is summarized in the third panel of Figure 4.
 MR.SID has better out-of-sample prediction accuracy than the generic LDS/HMM.
 In addition, the prediction accuracies of MR.SID with different penalty sizes are also plotted in the same figure – and we can see similar patterns that we saw from simulation (Figure 2).

 Associate Editor: